-The Company does not currently have an annual cash incentive bonus program or plan.
-However, the Company accepts that work carried out by the Chief Executive Officer may contribute to significant business progress for the Company, including for example without limitation, the acquisition of new projects, increase of revenue from existing projects, rationalisation of costs, increase in positive cash flow for the Company, successful corporate restructuring, merger, takeover or similar, or some such other event which is positive for the Company (the "Event"), and in these circumstances the Compensation Committee of the Company shall cause the Company to pay a discretionary cash bonus to the Chief Executive Officer in an amount (if any)
+The Company does not currently have a formalized annual cash incentive bonus program or plan.
+However, the Company accepts that work carried out by the Executive Chairman may contribute to significant business progress for the Company, including for example without limitation, the acquisition of new projects, increase of revenue from existing projects, rationalisation of costs, increase in positive cash flow for the Company, successful corporate restructuring, merger, takeover or similar, or some such other event which is positive for the Company (the

-to be determined by the Compensation Committee which will take into account, inter alia, the value to the Company of the Event.
+"Event"), and in these circumstances the Compensation Committee of the Company shall cause the Company to pay a discretionary cash bonus to the Executive Chairman in an amount (if any) to be determined by the Compensation Committee which will take into account, inter alia, the value to the Company of the Event.

-In addition, discretionary cash bonuses may be paid to the Named Executive Officers in recognition of Events at the discretion of the Chief Executive Officer in consultation, if necessary, with the Compensation Committee.
+In addition, discretionary cash bonuses may be paid to the Named Executive Officers in recognition of Events at the discretion of the Executive Chairman in consultation, if necessary, with the Compensation Committee.